 The shoes worn with the keyhole outfit were on display!
-I gasped when I saw size 13 lavender wedge platform shoes – from Pelican Footwear, New York (a deliberately mis-matched pair – black and pink satin ribbon, one open-toed clog and one sandal with ankle straps).
-These were worn during ‘1984/Dodo/You Didn’t Hear It From Me’ on Floor Show.
+I gasped when I saw size 13 lavender wedge platform shoes – from Pelican Footwear in New York (a deliberately mis-matched pair – black and pink satin ribbon, one open-toed clog and one sandal with ankle straps).
+These were worn during ‘1984/Dodo/You Didn’t Hear It From Me’ on the Floor Show.

 The striped ‘Space Oddity’ suit by Freddie Burretti is made of heavy, stiff metallic silver fabric with stripes in hot pink, silver and electric blue.
 Burretti’s zip-up jacket and matching trousers descend from his design of Ziggy’s iconic ‘Starman’ suit (on Top of the Pops) made of quilted rainbow patterned fabric.The sleeves have brightly accented sculpted shoulders, with thin orange and silver stripes alternating with thicker lime green stripes.
 Stripes also adorn the thick pointed collar.
 The wrist and waistbands of the jacket are elastic for a tapered look.
 Capri pants with wide stripes in hot pink, blue, and thinner silver stripes complete this bomber style suit, which Bowie wears tucked into knee-high red patent leather platform boots by London footwear designer Stan Miller.